Updated: December 2021

 – Hospital administrators

-These comprise of Muslims in other sectors (administration, finance e.t.c.) that abide by the aims and objectives of the association, and recommended by IMAN administration.
+These comprise of Muslims in other sectors (administration, finance e.t.c.) that abide by the aims and objectives of the association, and are recommended by IMAN administration.

 These are of Muslim Students in Nigerian Health institutions.